 Examines adult development from young adulthood through old age and death.
 Emphasis is on current theories of each stage of adulthood and their implications for career choice and change, intimacy and marriage, parenthood, mid-life adjustment, retirement and death.
-Prerequisite: PSY111 and either ENG101E or ENG101.
-Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: PSY\111 and either ENG\101E or ENG\101.
+(Fulfills an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.

-PSY240, Social Psychology (3 credits)
+PSY\240, Social Psychology (3 cr.)

 Social psychology involves the study of the ways in which human behavior, thought, and emotion are affected by the presence or actions of other people, as well as by the social context.
 Topics to be covered include social cognition, attitudes, social influence, aggression, interpersonal relationships, group behavior, and cultural influences, with an emphasis on the fundamental psychological processes that underlie these phenomena.
 In addition to examining theory and research in social psychology, the course will examine the methods that behavioral researchers use to study interpersonal processes.
-Prerequisite: SOC101 or PSY111.
-Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Prerequisites: SOC\101 or PSY\111.
+(Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)

-PSY243, Theories of Personality (3 credits)
+PSY\243.
+Theories of Personality (3 cr.)

 Study of the human individual, with emphasis on self as related to others.
 Investigation of personal growth, defense mechanisms, and the mental health movement.
-Prerequisite: PSY111 or permission of the instructor.
+Prerequisites: PSY\111.

-PSY245, Abnormal Psychology (3 credits)
+PSY\245, Abnormal Psychology (3 cr.)

-This course examines the major theories of psychopathology and explores the research, classification systems, and intervention strategies relative to each theoretical perspective.
-Diagnostic categories and processes will also be studied.
-Prerequisite: Either ENG101E or ENG101 and PSY111 with a "C" or better.
-Fulfills a "D" course requirement or an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.
+Gen Ed Competency: Social Phenomena

+This course examines the major theories of

+psychopathology and explores the research,

+classification systems, and intervention

+strategies relative to each theoretical

+perspective.
+Diagnostic categories and

+processes will also be studied.
+Prerequisites:

+Either ENG\101E or ENG\101 and PSY\111

+with a "C" or better.
+(Fulfills a "D" course

+requirement or an "L" course requirement for

+students who enrolled in a degree program

+prior to the Fall 2016 semester.)

-PSY247, Industrial & Organizational Psychology (3 credits)
+PSY\247, Industrial & Organizational Psychology (3 cr.)